talmolab/sleap/docs/howtos.rst

   sleap-train path/to/your/training_profile.json another/path/to/training_package.h5

 The model will be saved in the :code:`models/` directory within the same directory as the **training package** (in this case, :code:`another/path/to/models/run_name/`).
-You can specify the :code:`run_name` to use when saving the model with the :code:`-o` argument, otherwise the run name will include a timestamp, the output type and model architecture.
+You can specify the :code:`run_name` to use when saving the model with the :code:`-o` argument, otherwise the run name will be the date and time of the run (or whatever is specified as the run path inside the config file).

 .. _remote_inference: